pipefox/fvtt-simple-dice-roller-deluxe/README.md

 **Click [HERE](https://github.com/pipefox/fvtt-simple-dice-roller-deluxe/issues/new/choose) to submit an issue!**

 ## Why "Simple Dice Roller Deluxe"?
-* Foundry VTT systems and modules mostly focus on complex character sheets and increasing automation.
-This module covers a different use case where the Foudnry app is mainly used for battle maps tracking while the players have physical character sheets (or digital ones on their phones/tablets).
+* This module covers a different use case where the Foudnry app is used for battle maps tracking while the players have physical character sheets (or digital ones on their phones/tablets).
 Having a simple roll table with no modifiers can be handy in such cases.
+* The module also helps users who want to make a roll in a click or two without having to type commands in the chat window.
-* Simple Dice Roller Deluxe is a complete rewrite of an existing module using the latest Foundry components / design patterns which should increase maintainability while keeping backwards compatibility (no ApplicationV2 as it's Foundry V12+ only).
+* Simple Dice Roller Deluxe a complete rewrite of an existing module using the latest Foundry components / design patterns which should increase maintainability while keeping backwards compatibility (no ApplicationV2 as it's Foundry V12+ only).

 ## Acknowledgements
 Inspired by the Dice Roller of Roll20.
-Originally a fork of JoPeek's repo [here](https://github.com/jopeek/fvtt-simple-dice-roller/), though only some of the original css remains.
+Used JoPeek's [module](https://github.com/jopeek/fvtt-simple-dice-roller/) as a starting point.